 In most patients, no cause or trigger can be identified.
 In some patients, a trigger can be identified.
-EN may sometimes be a sign of an underlying condition that needs to be identified.
+EN may sometimes be a sign of an underlying condition that needs to be identified or can be due to certain medications.